jideoyelayo1/ES410_III/README.md

 git clone https://github.com/jideoyelayo1/ES410_III.git
 The folder has been added

-How to add files to the github folder:
+How to add files to the github folder:<br />
-Open the github folder
+Open the github folder<br />
 Add your files to this folder
 In this folder right click and select "Git Bash Here" paste the following line: